 In Ibiza, Age is Just a Number

 Sadly, the week ends.
 I’m not sure my liver could survive another day anyway.
 We sing one last refrain of Happy Birthday to our host—the one who’s orchestrated an unforgettable Ibiza experience.
 If her goal was to show her friends the Ibiza she loved from her youth but with a grown-up spin—mission accomplished.
-I think about what I’ll say to those who questioned if I was too old to come here.
+I think about what I’ll say to those questioning if I was too old to come here.

 “In Ibiza, age is just a number.”
 I’ll say, not so subtly, “No one really gives a f*ck.”